Educating the public and our elected officials on the importance of strong sea services has been an important part of our programming since 1902.

 Coast Guard artists — most of whom are professional artists — volunteer their time and talents to help COGAP fulfill its missions.
 We were pleased to fund the most recent Acceptance Ceremony and Opening Reception on July 13, 2023 at the Salmagundi Club, where the Coast Guard accepted 38 works created by 25 artists into the collection.
 To learn about the artists whose works are in the 2023 collection, click here to read the Summer 2023 issue of COGAP’s newsletter, Easel.
 Thanks to the Houston Maritime Education Center and Museum, you can explore pieces from past years’ collections online.

-The 2024 Acceptance Ceremony is scheduled for July 11 and a limited number of Council members will be able to attend — watch for an announcement later in the year on the Events page of this site or in our Bosun’s Pipe digital newsletter.
+The 2024 Acceptance Ceremony is scheduled for July 11 and a limited number of Council members will be able to attend.
 This year, the collection will welcome 36 new pieces of art by 31 artists.
 An additional 20 artworks will join the new pieces on exhibit at the Salmagundi Club from July 1 through July 26.
+Please check their website for exhibit hours.
 For more opportunities to view and learn about the Coast Guard’s outstanding collection, click here to read the Spring 2024 Easel.

 Legislative affairs